How to Write a Science Blog: Step-by-Step Science Blogging Guide

 , ,

 I wrote my first science blog in the winter of 2019.
-I had already been writing online for a couple of years, and I had an idea for which blogging seemed the best outlet.
+I had already been writing online for a couple of years, and I had an idea percolating in my head for which blogging seemed the best outlet.
 I didn’t know how to write a science blog and didn’t have a guide.
 The process was frustrating and disorganized, and the final piece was flawed.
 I was proud of myself, but I knew it was missing something even as I hit publish.

 How to Write a Science Blog – Trusting the Process